 Three near-term events shape the case.

 The first is whether the federal court issues a preliminary injunction or temporary restraining order on the Maryland template.
 Maryland’s TRO came in March under similar pleadings.
-Arizona’s request will land before a judge in the District of Arizona who has both the Eleventh Circuit’s “more than minimal federal funding and control” framing and the Maryland TRO available as guidance.
+Arizona’s request will land before a judge in the District of Arizona who has both the Eleventh Circuit’s federal-funding-and-control framing and the Maryland TRO available as guidance.

 The second is the EPA eRMP public reading room data on the Rinchem facility.
 The hazard distance and the worst-case modeling are part of the public Tier II and RMP record.
 Coverage that pulls those numbers and maps them against the warehouse footprint advances the public-process argument the AG is making.